Instagram Tips & Strategies

 Final Thoughts

-Earning 1 million views on Instagram Reels isn't about getting lucky, it's about consistently applying a proven formula.
-Grab attention instantly with a strong hook, deliver genuine value or entertainment, package it in a clean format optimized for an on-the-go viewer, and add a specific CTA to your caption.
-By repeatedly focusing on these core elements, you are no longer hoping to go viral - you are building a system for it.
+Getting 1 million views on Instagram Reels isn't about luck, it's about consistently applying a proven formula.
+Grab attention instantly with a strong hook, deliver genuine value or entertainment, package it in a clean format optimized for viewers on the go, and include a clear CTA in your caption.
+By focusing on these core elements repeatedly, you are no longer hoping to go viral - you are building a system for it.

-Keeping up that consistency can easily become the most challenging part of any Reels strategy.
+Maintaining that consistency can be the most challenging part of any Reels strategy.
 As a team that lives and breathes social media, we built our own tool to fix what frustrated us most: clunky, unreliable software not made for a video-first world.
 With a modern visual calendar in Postbase, you can plan, schedule, and see your entire multi-platform strategy at a glance.
 We focused on rock-solid video scheduling so you can trust that your content hits your feed exactly when it should, freeing you up to do what you do best: create Reels people love.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.